HISTORY OF THE NATIONAL SONAR ASSOCIATION

 Frank worked to improve each edition of the newsletter by adding such items as columns titled "Do you know where they are?"
 Many shipmates found long lost friends through the use of this service long before the Internet supplanted this effort.

 The first Sonar reunion convened in San Diego on July 18, 1983 with 37 members in attendance.
 In successive years, Frank carefully organized the reunions, alternating them between the east and west coasts in an effort to make the 3 day event easily accessible to all members.
-Currently the association meets where it can most benefit our membership but generally we still alternate between coasts.
+For the last few years, the reunions have been in conjunction with the USS Brooke association.

 Frank died in 1994.
 The members assembled and decide to continue on with his original objectives.
-The National Sonar Association now operates as a non-profit association, having elected officers and directors on an annual basis to guide the association, always mindful of "Ping Jockey's Never lose contact."
+The National Sonar Association now operates as an association, having elected officers and directors on an annual basis to guide the association, always mindful of "Ping Jockeys Never lose contact."
 Annual Dues are $20.